CopernicaMarketingSoftware/Documentation/Mailerq/4.2/mgmt-dkim.md

 MailerQ are matched with these keys, and get signed.

-The list of DKIM keys can be managed via the management console, or you can access the database directly to insert or update these private keys.
+The list of DKIM keys can be managed via the management console, or you can access the database directly to insert or update the private keys.
 Each of these keys can be used for DKIM and/or ARC signing.

 ## Adding DKIM keys using the management console

-To add a new DKIM key in the management console, simply go the DKIM keys page and press the link to add a new DKIM key.
+To add a new DKIM key in the management console, simply go to the DKIM keys page and press the link to add a new DKIM key.
 Here you will see a form to enter the domain name, selector and private key.

 The domain name and selector define the DNS record where the public key for the DKIM should be published.
-If you install a key for domain "example.com" using selector "myselector", all email receivers expect the public key for your domain to be found in the DNS TXT record with the name "myselector._domainkey.example.com".
+If you install a key for domain "example.com" using selector "myselector", all email receivers expect the public key for your domain to be found in the DNS record with the name "myselector._domainkey.example.com".
+In the "DNS record" section at the bottom of the page you can find an auto-generated DNS entry for this DKIM key in most common formats.

 Be aware that it is your task to make sure that this DNS record exists, and that it holds the public key that matches the private key installed in MailerQ.
-To prevent that you accidentally send out signed emails while you do not have published the public key in DNS, MailerQ checks your DNS records and refuses to sign messages without a valid DNS configuration.
+To prevent MailerQ from signing messages with such a key, you can check the option "Only use this key if it matches the public key found in DNS".

 The "privatekey" field holds your private key, and is needed by MailerQ to sign the mails.
 The keys are called "private" for a very good reason: